markteicher/BitSight_For_Splunk_App/README.md

 - ✅ Proper metadata permissions
 - ✅ Apache 2.0 License included
 - ✅ README documentation
+- ✅ Setup validation script

 ## Troubleshooting

 ### No data appearing
-1. Verify `local/inputs.conf` exists with your API token
+1. Navigate to **Apps → Bitsight → Setup** and verify your API token
-2. Check inputs are enabled (`disabled = 0`)
-3. Check `$SPLUNK_HOME/var/log/splunk/splunkd.log` for errors
+2. Click **Test API Connection** to validate connectivity
+3. Check that at least one data input is enabled
+4. In Splunk Web, search `index=_internal source=*bitsight*` for errors

 ### API errors
-- Verify your API token has the correct permissions
+- Verify your API token has the correct permissions in the Bitsight portal
 - Check Bitsight API rate limits
 - Ensure network connectivity to `api.bitsighttech.com`
+- If using a proxy, verify proxy settings and test connection

+### Proxy issues
+1. Navigate to **Apps → Bitsight → Setup**
+2. Verify proxy URL format includes protocol (http:// or https://)
+3. Click **Test Proxy Connection** to validate
+4. Check proxy authentication credentials if required

+### Configuration validation
+The app automatically validates configuration on first launch.
+To re-run validation:
+1. Navigate to **Apps → Bitsight → Setup**
+2. Make any change and click **Save**
+3. Check the validation results in the app logs

 ## Support
 - Bitsight API Documentation: https://help.bitsighttech.com/hc/en-us/articles/231872628-API-Documentation-Overview